Wheat (Commodity)

 How Wheat Markets Work

 Wheat prices are driven by the classic laws of supply and demand, but with specific, often volatile drivers that make it distinct from other assets.
+The market is characterized by extreme seasonality, as the crop follows a strict biological clock from planting to harvest.
 Weather is the single biggest factor.
 Droughts, freezes, and floods during the growing season (winter for winter wheat, spring/summer for spring wheat) destroy yields.
 The "WASDE" report (World Agricultural Supply and Demand Estimates) by the USDA is the bible for wheat traders, providing monthly updates on global stockpiles.
 A single bad forecast can send prices limit-up or limit-down.
+For example, a "freeze scare" in the early spring can decimate a winter wheat crop that has already broken dormancy, leading to instant price spikes.
 Geopolitics is another massive driver.
 The Russia-Ukraine war highlighted this risk.
-Together, these two nations account for a massive chunk of global wheat exports.
+Together, these two nations account for nearly 30% of global wheat exports.
 When conflict disrupts shipping in the Black Sea, global prices soar due to fear of shortages.
+This is because many countries in North Africa and the Middle East rely almost entirely on these exports for their bread supply.
 Currency fluctuations also matter.
 Since wheat is priced in US Dollars globally, a strong dollar makes wheat expensive for foreign buyers (Egypt, Indonesia, etc.), potentially reducing demand.
 A weak dollar makes US wheat more competitive against rival exporters like Russia or France.
+This relationship is so strong that wheat often trades as an inverse proxy for the US Dollar Index (DXY).
 Finally, Substitutes play a role.
 If wheat becomes too expensive, livestock feeders may switch to corn or soybeans.
 This substitution effect caps how high prices can go relative to other grains.
+The "feed wheat" market acts as a floor and ceiling for prices, as the livestock industry moves between grains based on the lowest cost per calorie.

 Types of Wheat Traded